Depression glass: History

 The Quaker Oats Company, and other food manufacturers and distributors, put a piece of glassware in boxes of food, as an incentive to purchase.
 Some movie theaters and businesses handed out pieces to patrons.

-Most of this glassware was made in the Ohio River Valley of the United States, where access to raw materials and power made manufacturing inexpensive in the first half of the twentieth century.
+Most of this glassware was made in the Ohio River Valley of the United States, where access to raw materials and power made manufacturing inexpensive in the first half of the 20th century.
 More than twenty manufacturers made more than 100 patterns, and entire dinner sets were made in some patterns.
 Common colors are clear (crystal), pink, pale blue, green, and amber.
 Less common colors include yellow (canary), ultramarine, jadeite (opaque pale green), delphite (opaque pale blue), cobalt blue, red (ruby and royal ruby), black, amethyst, monax, and white (milk glass).
 Some depression glass is uranium glass.

 Although of marginal quality, Depression glass has been highly collectible since the 1960s.
 Due to its popularity as a collectible, it is becoming more scarce on the open market.
 Rare pieces may sell for several hundred dollars.
 Some manufacturers continued to make popular patterns after World War II, or introduced similar patterns, which are also collectible.
 Popular and expensive patterns and pieces have been reproduced, and reproductions are still being made.